perekuera/docker-cntlm/README.md

 ```
 $ ./build.sh
 ```
 You will asked for username, domain, password, proxy and additional no_proxy values.
-Password is not stored, only needed for PassNTLMv2 generation.
-Once executed you will have the image **cntlm:v1.x** in your docker images
+Password is not stored, it is only needed for PassNTLMv2 generation.
+Once executed you will have the image **cntlm:v1.x** in your Docker images
 #### Or buid without script
 ```
 docker compose build \